 The issue with getting to these ruins is that they are further out and our time in port is not enough for that travel.
 We will return to venture to the other ruins and stay in Belize, and that was a unanimous decision.

 Our ride back was a nice adventure.
 Phil shared a bit more of the area with us.
 There are some big, beautiful resort homes here.
 Conversely, there are a lot of impoverished homes.

 I am craving more adventure in Belize, a family vacation where we fly to the Belize Airport and stay for a week, as the beaches are calling our names.

-Once we got back into the port area, we stopped and had a beer crafted in Belize and then we went back to the ship.
+Once we got back into the port area, we stopped and had a beer crafted in Belize, and then we went back to the ship.
 This is my tale of Belize as we lavishly live travel out loud and visited Belize and the Altun Ha Ruins. ~Dana XO

 Dana Vento is a travel writer, borrowing sunshine from each and every stop and sharing it with you.
-Our arrival at this country was by ship and was hosted by Carnival PR.
+Our arrival in this country was by ship and was hosted by Carnival PR.
 However, the tour we took was not hosted by Carnival.
 I found a reliable vendor and took a chance and it all turned out well as you can see!